zaufi/zaufi.github.com/_posts/2014-10-14-kate-cpp-helper-release-1.0.4.md

 <div class="alert alert-success" markdown="1">
 #### Attention

-Since then version 1.0.3, it is required C++14 capable compiler to build this plugin -- i.e. GCC >= 4.9 or Clang >= 3.5.
+Since the version 1.0.3, it is required C++14 capable compiler to build this plugin -- i.e. GCC >= 4.9 or Clang >= 3.5.
 </div>